mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 the error signal set correctly, and this is with eight faults.
 More realistically, in the case of a single fault, the error signal is set correctly only 30% of the time.
 However, as more faults are injected, the correctness of the error signal improves.
-This does seem to make some statistical sense, as the increased number of faults injected into the circuit seems more likely to trip the combinatorial path that sets the error signal to '1'.
+This does seem to make some statistical sense, as the increased number of faults injected into the circuit seems more likely to trip the combinational path that sets the error signal to '1'.
 Comparatively, injecting a fault in just the right place to cause the error signal to be stuck at '0' would be statistically less likely.